rock-simulation/pybob/README.md

   1. Install MacPorts (https://www.macports.org), which is used by pybob to install system dependencies.
      **Note**: follow the install instructions on the macports website carefully.
-  2. Install git:
+  2. Install git and wget:

-          sudo port install git
+          sudo port install git wget

-  3. Install python36 and python yaml package via MacPorts:
+  3. Install python38 and python yaml package via MacPorts:

           sudo port install py38-yaml

-  4. It is recommended to select python3.6 as default for the terminal:
+  4. It is recommended to select python3.8 as default for the terminal:

           sudo port select --set python python3.8